 A grade of A is given for excellent work and should be expected by a student when work of exceptional quality has been completed.
 A grade of B is given for strong work, and a grade of C indicates work that is average.
 A, B, C grades are worthy of recommendation to college.
 A grade of D indicates barely passing while a grade of F indicates failure.
 A grade of F can be improved only by repeating the work in class.
-A grade of WP is given when a student withdraws from a class with a passing average, A grade of WF is given when a student withdraws from a class with a failing average.
-A grade of ME is given as a medical excuse that allows the student to receive credit.
+A grade of WP is given when a student withdraws from a class with a passing average, A grade of WF is given as a medical excuse that allows the student to receive credit.